aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

-## Dynamic data masking in Amazon RDS for PostgreSQL, Amazon Aurora PostgreSQL, and Babelfish for Aurora PostgreSQL
+# **Dynamic data masking in Amazon RDS for PostgreSQL, Amazon Aurora PostgreSQL, and Babelfish for Aurora PostgreSQL**

-Data obfuscation, or data anonymization refers to a collection of techniques used to disguise or alter sensitive data in order to minimizes the risk of data breaches, while still allowing legitimate access for necessary operations.
+Data obfuscation, or data anonymization refers to a collection of techniques used to disguise or alter sensitive data in order to minimize the risk of data breaches, while still allowing legitimate access for necessary operations.
 This process is commonly used in industries such as financial, healthcare and government industries where confidentiality of sensitive information is important and is demanded by industry compliance standards and regulations.

 Data obfuscation techniques can vary in the level of privacy protection they offer.
 These techniques include: